Overview of Insurance Fraud and Helpful Resources for Investigations

-Investigators should be aware of the various types of insurance that are available such as Car, Auto, Health, Travel, Life, Home, Homeowners, Dental, Medical, Term life, Renters, Whole Life, Boat, Motorcycle, Liability, and more.
-Investigators should also be aware of the different types of scams and schemes that are common with each type.
-The more an investigator knows about a scam, the better they are at solving a case.
+Investigators should be aware of the various types of insurance available, such as Car, Auto, Health, Travel, Life, Home, Homeowners, Dental, Medical, Term life, Renters, Whole Life, Boat, Motorcycle, Liability, and more.
+Investigators should also be aware of the different types of scams and schemes common with each type.
+The more an investigator knows about a scam, the better they can solve a case.

 Hire a Private Investigator

-To hire a private investigator that specializes in fraud investigations, please visit our Private Investigator Directory.
+To hire a private investigator specializing in fraud investigations, please visit our Private Investigator Directory.

 See also: List of Insurance Companies in the United States.